 Occupational Hygiene is the anticipation, recognition, evaluation, control and prevention of hazards from work that may result in injury, illness, or affect the wellbeing of workers.
 Meridian Environmental Consultants Ltd (MEC) utilises expertise in science and engineering to prevent ill health caused by physical and chemical hazards in the working environment, helping employees and employers understand the risks and improve working conditions and working practices.

 MEC carry out workplace air monitoring (COSHH), biological monitoring, and both dermal exposure and surface contamination sampling to help you evaluate worker exposures in your workplace.
-We provide a comprehensive exposure monitoring service to ensure you comply with the requirements of the Control of Substances Hazardous to Health (COSHH) Regulations 2002 (as amended).
+We provide a comprehensive exposure monitoring service to offer you assurance of compliance in accordance with requirements of the Control of Substances Hazardous to Health (COSHH) Regulations 2002 (as amended).